-Deloitte LLP have expressed their willingness to continue in office as Auditor and appropriate arrangements have been put in place for them to be deemed reappointed as Auditor in the absence of an Annual General Meeting.
+The auditor, Deloitte LLP, have expressed their willingness to continue in office as auditors and appropriate arrangements have been put in place for them to be deemed reappointed as auditors in the absence of an Annual General Meeting.
+The auditor is deemed to be reappointed under section 487(2) of the Companies Act 2006).

-This report was approved by the board and was signed on its behalf on 10 August 2022.
+This report was approved by the board and signed on its behalf on 20 July 2023